Wazuh Docker utilities

 # docker exec -it single-node-wazuh.manager-1 bash

-Every change made on this shell persists if you properly configure data volumes.
+Every change made on this shell persists because of the data volumes.

 Modifying the Wazuh configuration file